Explication: Semantic explication

 The clown looks like [the clown thinks something like this: 'something good happened to me; I wanted this; I don't want other things now'; because of this, the clown feels something good].

 Explications in the Natural Semantic Metalanguage are neither exact dictionary definitions, nor encyclopedic explanations of a concept.
 They often differ slightly depending upon the personal experiences of the person writing them.
 In this way, they can be said to "rely heavily on 'folk theories,' that is, the rather naive understandings that most of us have about how life, the universe, and everything work."
 Explications of abstract concepts, such as color, do not list any scientific facts about the object or concrete definitions.
-Instead, the explications use comparisons and examples from the real world.
+Instead, the explication use comparisons and examples from the real world.

 Explication, explication de texte, and literary criticism

 The terms explication and explication de texte have different meanings.